Skip to main contentSkip to main navigationSkip to footer content

 Now that you hold your RN licensure, you can move on to the next step: working as a registered nurse to accumulate first-hand nursing experience.

 Practicing as an RN will help you sharpen your skills and become a better professional.
-An FNP career comes with a great deal of responsibility, so gaining clinical experience as a registered nurse is crucial.
+An FNP career comes with great responsibility, so gaining clinical experience as a registered nurse is crucial.
 Going through nursing school is a must, but so is applying all the theoretical knowledge to real-life scenarios.

 4. Earn an FNP Master’s Degree